 Blurred imprints of site’s history as museum’s landscape

-Over the past century, there had been many “stages” of the site, survived only by rudimentary maps and records.
-A rail service site, constructions on the compound were mostly done by the Japanese in utilitarian and haphazard ways.
-Buildings were tightly packed and only very roughly aligned.
-Some even use the Ching Dynasty munitions factory wall as exterior walls, cutting windows out of the 60cm thick rubble compound wall.
-Aside from being the century rail hub, the Rail Museum park’s insouciant past of politics, war, industry and urban growth is what draws historians, rail fanatics, and citizens to its storied ground.
-Instead of just preserving the 9 surviving buildings as showcases, the landscape design concept envision past transformations on the site as historical knowledge, as urban traces that should be revealed as public landscapes.
+Over the past century, there had been many “versions” of the site, survived only by rudimentary maps and records.
+An industrial service site, constructions on the compound were mostly done by the Japanese in utilitarian and haphazard ways.
+Buildings were organically packed together and very roughly aligned.
+Some buildings were even attached directly onto the Qing Dynasty compound walls, cutting windows directly out of the 60 cm thick rubble wall.
+As the railway hub for over a century, the Railway Department Park’s insouciant past of politics, war, industry and urban growth is what draws historians, rail fanatics, and citizens to its storied ground.

 The “Landscape of Traces” design concept envisions past transformations on the site as historical imprints or urban traces to be revealed to the public.
 Archaeological reconstruction is meaningless and impossible as part or most historical remains had already been permanently dug up to make way for train tunnels under the site.
 On the other hand, there exist no precise information from which to reconstruct.

 The “blurred”, “gradient fade” and “fuzzy edges” landscape design language becomes a strategy for approximations as far as they were known without claiming absolute positions.
 Traces of past buildings, structures and railway tracks are represented as blurry, lo-fi imprints on the museum grounds, their overlaps and collisions tell the stories of over a century of growth and transformation here.

 Architect: XRANGE Architects